JavaScript var Keyword Complete Guide

 What is the main difference between var and let?

-Why should I avoid using var in new code?
+Why should I avoid var in new code?

 Can I still use var in modern JavaScript?